 Dr. Erik Fredericks is an Assistant Professor in Oakland University’s Computer Science and Engineering Department.
 After attending a Google Faculty Institute, he realized the potential of cloud computing to power a vast range of applications that are revolutionizing information technology, and that his students needed to master these tools.
-Since 2016, he’s been using Google Cloud Platform (GCP) APIs in both his classroom teaching and research work.
+Since 2016, he’s been using Google Cloud (Google Cloud) APIs in both his classroom teaching and research work.

 Providing Insights to Support Alzheimer's Patients

 Dr. Fredericks is using Google Cloud APIs to develop tools that may enable earlier diagnosis for people with Alzheimer's.
 “We are in the initial stages of prototyping a smart home for medical purposes to monitor and analyze speech changes, which can be early indicators of Alzheimer's disease,” he says.
 He is partnering with Dr. Katey Price from Albion College in Michigan, who has a PhD in health communications and has worked with Alzheimer's patients.